hmovaghari/AppLuncher/README.md

 ## 💡 What is AppLuncher?

-**AppLuncher** is a Windows Forms application built with C# designed to replace messy desktop shortcuts with a clean, organized, and lightning-fast command hub.
+**AppLuncher** is a Windows Forms application built with **C# and .NET Framework 4.8**.
+It is designed to replace messy desktop shortcuts with a clean, organized, and lightning-fast command hub.
 Whether you are a power user, developer, or gamer, AppLuncher lets you access your favorite programs, tools, and scripts in milliseconds.

 ---

 ## ✨ Features

-- ⚡ **Lightweight & Fast:** Starts instantly with minimal RAM and CPU usage.
+- ⚡ **Lightweight & Fast:** Designed specifically for Windows using .NET Framework 4.8 for maximum compatibility.
 - 🎯 **Quick Launch:** Organize software into clean categories and launch them with a single click or keypress.
 - 📌 **System Tray Integration:** Minimize to the system tray and keep your desktop clean.
 - 🔍 **Search & Filter:** Instant search capability to find your apps without browsing menus.